Quantum Algorithms for Structured Prediction: Background

-where $w$ is a vector of tunable real-valued parameters, $n$ is a positive integer, and $r$ and all $f_i$ are convex real-valued functions of $w$ with Lipschitz continuous gradients.
-Furthermore, $r$ is strongly convex, and each $f_i$ is defined in its first argument $y$ over a finite set $\mathcal Y$.
-In practical examples, $r$ could represent a regularizer for a machine learning model.
+Here $w$ is a vector of tunable real-valued parameters, $n$ is a positive integer, and all $f_i$ are strongly convex real-valued functions of $w$ with Lipschitz continuous gradients.
+Furthermore each $f_i$ is defined in its first argument $y$ over a finite set $\mathcal Y$.
+In practical machine learning examples, $f_i$ could be strongly convex because of addition of a strongly convex regularizer (e.g., $L^2$ regularizer) to an already convex loss function.
 We are interested in solving the optimization problem

 Although the functions $f_i$ are differentiable, $f$ is not generally differentiable because of the $\max$ operator involved.
 However, since the $\max$ operator preserves convexity, $f$ is a convex function.